pema99/pema99.github.io/_posts/2022-07-28-interestinglangs.md

 > ./exe
 ```

-Like Futhark, ISPC isn't intended for use as a standalone language.
+Like [Futhark](#futhark), ISPC isn't intended for use as a standalone language.
 Instead, given an ISPC source file, the compiler emits a C/C++ header and an object file, which can then be linked into some existing C code, as shown with the commands above.
 This setup makes the language extremely easy to integrate into existing C/C++ codebases - in fact, [it is used in Unreal Engine!](https://gdcvault.com/play/1026686/Intel-ISPC-in-Unreal-Engine)

 # Koka
 ## Selling point: Algebraic effects
 In functional programming, we often talk about "(side) effects" and our desire to keep them under control.
 The definition of a side effect will vary a bit depending on who you ask, but I'll give it a try.
 A pure function is [referentially transparent](https://en.wikipedia.org/wiki/Referential_transparency), which means that any call to the function can be replaced directly with its result, without changing the behavior of the program.
 If we call `foo(5)`, and that evaluates to `10`, then _any and all_ occurrences of `foo(5)` can be replaced with `10`.
 If the function does anything to break this property - by exhibiting side effects - it is no longer pure.
 Common examples of side effects are reading/writing to a filesystem or console, mutating global state, use of random number generation, etc.

 In the absence of side effects, the behavior of code becomes simpler to reason with, and entire classes of bugs can be eliminated.
 As such, many functional languages implement some kind of strategy for tracking and/or limiting side effects.
-A common approach is to use [monads](https://pema.dev/2022/03/03/monoid/) as seen in Haskell, PureScript, Scala etc. Without going into much detail, they can be thought of as a design pattern for easily composing effectful computations, using only pure functions.
-They are nice since they don't necessarily have to be designed into the language, but can be implemented in any language with an expressive enough type system, such as F#, OCaml and TypeScript, neither of which are purely functional.
+A common approach is to use [monads](https://pema.dev/2022/03/03/monoid/) as seen in Haskell, PureScript, Scala, etc. Without going into much detail, they can be thought of as a design pattern for easily composing effectful computations, using only pure functions.
+They are nice since they don't necessarily have to be designed into the language, but can be implemented in any language with an expressive enough type system, such as F#, OCaml, and TypeScript, neither of which are purely functional.

-Unfortunately monads have some issues.
+Unfortunately, monads have some issues.
 They are notoriously intimidating to learn about for first-timers, and they can be tricky and tedious to combine.
-If you, for example, had a monad representing operations that perform IO, and a monad representing operations which may fail, and you wish to represent an operation which may fail _and_ perform IO, you are often forced to either write tedious boilerplate code, or use [monad transformers](https://en.wikibooks.org/wiki/Haskell/Monad_transformers) to "stack the monads on top of eachother", which imo. can lead to some rather inelegant code.
+If you, for example, had a monad representing operations that perform IO, and a monad representing operations that may fail, and you wish to represent an operation that may fail _and_ perform IO, you are often forced to either write tedious boilerplate code or use [monad transformers](https://en.wikibooks.org/wiki/Haskell/Monad_transformers) to "stack the monads on top of each other", which imo. can lead to some rather inelegant code.

-[Koka](https://koka-lang.github.io/koka/doc/book.html) is a research language which takes a completely different approach to effect handling, embedding effects directly into the type system, and implementing a type of control flow typically know as [algebraic effects](https://overreacted.io/algebraic-effects-for-the-rest-of-us/).
+[Koka](https://koka-lang.github.io/koka/doc/book.html) is a research language that takes a completely different approach to effect handling, embedding effects directly into the type system, and implementing a type of control flow typically known as [algebraic effects](https://overreacted.io/algebraic-effects-for-the-rest-of-us/).

 > I must interject here.
 Koka has a lot more cool features going for it than just algebraic effects.
 Stuff like Perceus refcounting, local mutability, and an insanely cool approach to syntax sugar.
 I'm focusing on algebraic effects since they are what I find most innovative about the language.